riyaku936/Portfolio/Medical-Chatbot-Hackathon/README.md

 ## Additional Information
-This project was complete in the UCL-GOSH FHIRworks hackathon.
+This project was completed in the UCL-GOSH FHIRworks hackathon.
 My project was one of the top 25 submissions to be selected out of 116 submissions.
 It is now published officially with the Great Ormond Street Hospital.